EthanHaha2002/cse15l-lab-reports/LabReport1.md

 no argument
 ---
 The working directory would be "/home".
 There wouldn't be an output at first-- it'd be empty but as soon as you type a word it will print out the same word right after.
+Not an output error.

 with directory argument
 ---
 The working directory would actually be "/home" here.
-The message "lecture1 is a directory" would print as there is nothing to concatenate.
+The message "lecture1 is a directory" would print as there is nothing to concatenate which is an output error.

 with path to file argument
 ---
 The working directory would be "/home/lecture1/messages".
-The output was "ls" for me.
+The output was ¡Hola Mundo!.
+There is no output error.
 Code block
 ---
 ![Image](cat_codeblock.jpg)